 1. Pull vehicle is not operated in a safe manner at all times while on the grounds.

-3. Out of bounds - This is described as the pulling vehicle touching the white boundary line.
+3. Out of bounds described as any part of the pulling vehicle touching or crossing the track boundary line.

 5. If a Track Official refers a complaint of unsportsmanlike conduct (profane language or threatening behaviour, harassment, etc) to the

 OTTPA Executive and the puller(s) and/or pit crew is found to be in fault, then all accumulated points will be forfeited and he/she will